Measurement Model

 It is important to note that measurement devices associated with branches can only be incorporated if the branch is in-service.
 This reflects JuliaGrid's approach to mimic a network topology processor, where logical data analysis configures the energized components of the power system.

 Moreover, it is feasible to modify the parameters of measurement devices.
-When these functions are executed, all relevant fields within the Measurement composite type will be automatically updated.
+When these functions are executed, all relevant fields within the Measurement type will be automatically updated.
 These functions include:

 Tip

 The functions for updating measurement devices serve a dual purpose.
-While their primary function is to modify the Measurement composite type, they are also designed to accept various analysis models like AC or DC state estimation models.
+While their primary function is to modify the Measurement type, they are also designed to accept various analysis models like AC or DC state estimation models.
 When feasible, these functions not only modify the Measurement type but also adapt the analysis model, often resulting in improved computational efficiency.
 Detailed instructions on utilizing this feature can be found in dedicated manuals for specific analyses.

 Finally, the user has the capability to randomly alter the measurement set by activating or deactivating devices through the following function: